miptleha/FrontendTemplate/README.md

 gulp
 ```

-Test site will be published in `build` folder and running in test web server in live reload mode (any changes in src folder result in site rebuild and auto refresh in browser).
+Test site will be published in `build` folder and running in test web server in live reload mode (any changes in `src` folder result in site rebuild in `build` folder and auto refresh in browser).

 Folder `src` contains site source code.